nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-for-adobe-cc.md

 ### Preferences

 The connector has a number of customizable preferences to enhance your workflow.
+Below are the preferences availabele within InDesign.

 {{!--     ### NX_ASSET ###
     path: /default-domain/workspaces/Product Management/Documentation/Documentation Screenshots/NXDOC/Nuxeo for Adobe CC /Adobe Preferences